soinkleined/busstop/README.md

 1. add any missing credits
 2. finish kiosk build automation
 3. handle errors for connectivity, api availability, etc.
-4. look for confg optimisations for RPI zero, i.e. zram, gpu memory config, etc
+4. look for config optimisations for RPI zero, i.e. zram, gpu memory config, etc

 ## Acknowledgements
 Balena.io is a very interesting platform for IoT fleet management.
 I saw their blog post about creating a live train time sign under your monitor and was inspired to do something similar for busses.
 There are a lot of links to other resources from the post as well as many other project ideas.